 Using brand and item names as keywords within Amazon listings seems simple enough, but there’s a hitch.
 Not all shoppers looking for your products use the same words when they search.
 So, Amazon SEO keyword research is an important first step in crafting an Amazon listing that will actually drive sales.
 This research will show you the words that Amazon shoppers actually type into the search box when they search for certain products.
 These are the words you want to use to create your listing.

-There are many Amazon SEO keyword research tools available, but Sonar by Sellics has a free version and is a good place to start.
+There are many Amazon SEO keyword research tools available, but Sellics, an all-in-one Amazon software, offers a free keyword research tool called Sonar.
 Using the Sonar tool, here’s a look at the terms I found related to a product I want to sell on Amazon, a Rodeo Bracelet:

 Using Sonar, I entered “rodeo bracelet” (A).
 The free tool is limited, so it only shows a few direct results (B).
 However, it also displays “frequent words” (C), and even shows me related products currently selling on Amazon.
 This is all helpful information.
 Who knew “rodeo bracelet for men” was even popular?
 Not me, until now.